FilippoOlivo/Foundations_of_HPC_Assignment/excercise1/README.md

 ## Other files

 In the folder times you can find the ``.csv`` files where I have printed the elapsed times of the test that I have performed.
 In the folder plots you can find the plots of the scalability.
+In the time folder the files are named as follows:

+- time_epyc_"size_of_world"_"number_of_MPI_Tasks"_"num_of_iterations".csv
+    If the number of iterations is not present it means that the number of iteration is 50
+- time_epyc_weak_10000.csv: Time used to produce the weak scalability graph.
+10000 state for the staarting size
+-